Recommended children's booklists sorted by age or topic

 Books of the Year: Winners

 We love to hear about which books are popular among our community of primary teachers!
-We asked our community to vote for their favourite children’s books published in 2022 (see the full shortlist here).
-We invited teachers to vote for their best classroom read-alouds, the books that were the biggest hit with their pupils and the top books to support their curriculums.
+We asked our community to vote for their favourite children’s books published in 2023 (see the full shortlist here).
+We invited teachers to vote for their best classroom read-alouds, the books that were the biggest hit with pupils and the top books to support the curriculums.

 Here are the books that our community of teachers and librarians voted as their favourites.